 For myself, I love being in the country because it is very laid back.
 I love the feeling of sitting on your front porch and looking at the fields, mountains, and wide open skies, knowing that life is supposed to be peaceful.
-It isn't supposed to make you feel like you have to be ambitious all the time and busy all the time.
-Sure, we can't sit back and relax every moment of every day.
-But, even in the midst of crazy activity, we should be able to hear ourselves think.
+It isn't supposed to make you feel like you have to be ambitious and busy all the time.
+Sure, we can't sit back and relax every moment of every day, but even in the midst of crazy activity we should be able to hear ourselves think.

 Of course this can be found wherever you are.
 City, suburbs, country, desert island.
 It's less about where you are and more about who you are with, don't you think?